18z/Provision/README.md

 Provisioning Debian
 =========

-These are setups that I feel comfortable to work with.
+These are settings that I feel comfortable to work with.

-To provision working environment with these setups
+To provision working environment with these settings:

 1. Install Git